ayyush1738/Devops/README.md

-1. Deploy superset deployment with the below command
+1. Deploy superset

 ```
 kubectl apply -f superset.yaml
 ```

-2. Get the URL for the superset with the below command
+2. Use minikube to get the superset url
 ```
 minikube service superset --url
 ```
 3. Paste the URL in the browser

-4. Get the superset pod name with the below command
+4. Get the superset pod name
 ```
 kubectl get pods
 ```